cselab/aphros/README.md

 ### Minimal build without CMake

-Build without dependencies and tests on unix-like systems (`APHROS_PREFIX` is the installation directory, with `USE_MPI=1`, `USE_HDF=1`, `USE_OPENCL=1`, `USE_AVX=1` builds with MPI, parallel HDF5 library, OpenCL, and AVX extensions):
+Build without dependencies and tests on Unix-like systems (`APHROS_PREFIX` is the installation directory, with `USE_MPI=1`, `USE_HDF=1`, `USE_OPENCL=1`, `USE_AVX=1` builds with MPI, parallel HDF5 library, OpenCL, and AVX extensions):

 ```
 cd src
+../make/bootstrap
 make -f Makefile_legacy install APHROS_PREFIX=$HOME/.local USE_MPI=0 USE_HDF=0 USE_OPENCL=0 USE_AVX=0
 ```